 Variations of Vegan Monkey Bread

-Here are a few variations on monkey bread that are worth trying:
+Here are a few variations that are worth trying:

 - Orange Cardamom – Add orange zest and cardamom to the caramel sauce.
 Top with Orange Glaze.